comp426-2023-spring/RetailExperience/README.md

 Insert Link Here

 ## API Endpoints
-Click this link to find out more about the applications enpoints: [API Endpoints](docs/api.md)
+Click this link to find out more about the applications enpoints: [API Endpoints](docs/api-endpoint.md)

+## Database Schema
+Click this link to find out more about the applications database schema: [Database Schema](docs/database-schema.md)

 <!---